I’m asked this a lot.

 -Fly that kite for hours and hours until you have an intuitive feel for it, can relaunch it in any wind condition, know how to do a self-rescue from start to finish, and can bodydrag circles around your board effortlessly before going to longer lines or attempting to ride.
 Good kite control takes more time than most people realise, but trying to ride without the necessary control will only cost you time, frustration, and put everyone around you at risk.

--Always practice 360 degree awareness and good kite handling practices during your lessons and afterwards.
+-Always practice 360 degree awareness, and follow good kite handling practices during your lessons and afterwards.

 -Learn in a deep-water location.
 Otherwise you will be helpless in most kiting areas.